CLARIN-D for Researchers of German Studies

 - documentation of use cases that show how digital data and tools can be combined for scientific research questions;

-- the possibility to provide data and tools for the research community in a sustainable way within a CLARIN-D Center.
+- the possibility to provide data and tools for the research community in a sustainable way within a CLARIN-D Centre.

 The Working Group 1 »German Philology« is a network of scholars in German studies who contribute to the CLARIN-D infrastructure.
 Their aim is to support German studies by providing a digital research infrastructure.

-The CLARIN-D Centers offer a variety of modern and historical as well as oral and written language data for research.
+The CLARIN-D Centres offer a variety of modern and historical as well as oral and written language data for research.
 Important corpora are for example:

 The IDS in Mannheim offers a reference corpus that contains texts from newspapers, non-fiction books, textbooks and literary texts from Germany, Austria and Switzerland from 1772 until today.
 The service is free of charge when using COSMAS II.

 - DWDS-Korpus (Corpus of the Digital Dictionary for German)